pilm-bioinformatics/pilmbc211-rnaseq-i/content/_index.en.md

 * transfer data
 * learn how to send jobs to the queue: eofe5 as an example
 * learn how to start interactive jobs to test quick scripts or test data: eofe5 as an example

+# Angels

+If you see you can help others during the workshop, please do, it will improve the dynamic.

+# Contributors

+Happy to accept corrections at: https://github.com/pilm-bioinformatics/pilmbc103-remote-storage-and-computing